openforis/sepal-doc/docs/source/workflows/drivers.rst

 For data sources, more is generally better.
 Select all Landsat options for a consistent mosaic.
 If you like, Sentinel-2 can be added for more data, but as the tiling system of the 2 sensors are different you will be forced to use all available images - the option to select images will not be available.

-If you are only working with Landsat (or only with Sentinel), you can manually select scenes if you want to tailor your mosaic and you have a lot of time to devote. :btn:`USE ALL SCENES` is the quicker and simpler approach.
+If you are only working with Landsat (or only with Sentinel), you can manually select scenes if you want to tailor your mosaic and you have a lot of time to devote to your mosaic. :btn:`USE ALL SCENES` is the quicker and simpler approach and recommended for large areas.

 For the composite options we recommend :btn:`SR` and :btn:`BRDF`, you can exclude pixels with low NDVI (particularly if you have a long time period) and select the options as shown in the following figures.